Frequently asked questions.

 Which product brands do you recommend?

 John Bumpus currently has two preferred product ranges; Endo-met Laboratories and Trace Nutrients.
-These are chosen because they are specifically designed to balance minerals on a hair test, and to work with the metabolic rate of an individual.
-Clients on our program receive 25% off these products.
+These are chosen specifically because they are designed to balance minerals on a hair test, and to work with the metabolic rate of an individual.
+Clients on his Integrative Mineral Balancing Program receive 30% off these products.

-If clients would like to work with other products, an additional $35 fee will be applied, due to the extra time and research involved in formulating different recommendations with other products.
+If clients would like to work with other products, an additional $35 fee will be applied, due to the extra time and research for products involved in formulating different recommendations.
 Please be aware that results may vary using other products.

 Is HTMA supported by scientific research?